What are the Requirements to Become a Surrogate?

 How much compensation will I receive and how will I be paid?

 You set your compensation.
 Generally, surrogates can expect to receive between $35,000-$50,000+ in compensation, benefits and reimbursements.
-You will be fully reimbursed for travel expenses.
+You are not out of pocket during this process.
+If you have to travel, we arrange and pay.
+If you have lost wages we will pay them.
+If you need childcare, we pay.
+Mileage?
+We pay.
 You will also receive additional compensation for other procedures (as necessary and/or agreed to between you and your Intended Parents, such as amniocentesis, Cesarean, multiple births, and multiple IVF transfers).
 Once the gestational surrogacy agreement has been signed by you and your spouse and the Intended Parents, we require the Intended Parents to deposit funds anticipated for the entire process, plus an additional contingency amount, into an escrow account.
 You will be paid from these funds according to your signed gestational surrogacy agreement.

 What is the difference between traditional and gestational surrogacy?